Psychology (Applied Educational Psychology Doctorate) DAppEdPsy

 Taught modules are assessed by written assignments, focused case studies or presentations.
 Placements are supported and evaluated through three-way meetings involving you, your university tutor and your placement supervisor.
 Assessment is through a portfolio, including a Professional Development Log of competencies.

-• Applied Research Methods in Educational Psychology 1: Developing Educational Psychologists as Research-Practitioners
+- Applied Research Methods in Educational Psychology 1: Developing EPs as Research Practitioners

-• Supporting Behaviour 2: Assessing and Supporting SEMH Needs
+- Supporting Behaviour 2: Assessing and Supporting complex and diverse SEMH needs in community and other settings

 Entry requirements